yoannfleurydev/dotfiles/README.md

 Be sure to have the following :

 - A basic shell to run the scripts.
-- A patched [Nerd Font](https://github.com/ryanoasis/nerd-fonts) for devicons in Vim
 - Initialized submodules for pure prompt to work
   - `git submodule init`
   - `git submodule update --recursive --remote`